Mattiplex/les-paul-blinky-board-/README.md

-# les-paul-blinky-board-
+# stratocaster-blinky-board-
-it's a les paul
+it's a strat
-not quite a les paul anymore